motoki317/sc/README.md

 You should only use the built-in map backend if your key's cardinality is finite, and you are comfortable holding **all** values in-memory.

-Otherwise, you should use LRU or ARC backend which automatically evicts overflown items.
+Otherwise, you should use LRU or 2Q backend which automatically evicts overflown items.

 - Built-in map (default)
 - LRU (Least Recently Used)
-- ARC (Adaptive Replacement Cache)
+- 2Q (Two Queue Cache)

 ## The design